The Possession (2012) - Review

 Posession05.png

-In most cases, if a movie I happened to watch is bland or uninspired, I wouldn’t bother writing a review, unless it was so remarkably unremarkable that it was worth discussing, or unless I had had absolutely nothing else to write about.
+In most cases, if a movie I happened to watch was bland or uninspired, I wouldn’t bother writing a review, unless it was so remarkably unremarkable that it was worth discussing, or unless I had absolutely nothing else to write about.
 In a lot of ways, The Possession is as uninspired as its title suggests.
 I still ended up liking it more than The Possession of Michael King (TPMK) as a viewing experience, and yet I have to give TPMK credit for taking a bigger risk.
 I don’t want to dwell on TPMK since it’s not the movie I’m reviewing, and I already said my piece about it.
-However, I have to mention that, even though I like The Possession more, it was a movie that has given me more appreciation for one I didn’t like, due to it’s own blandness.
+However, I have to mention that, even though I like The Possession more, it was a movie that has given me more appreciation for one I didn’t like, due to its own blandness.

 All that being said, despite the fact that I’ve called it bland, there are several things I still like about The Possession.
 For one thing, Jeffrey Dean Morgan is very good at maintaining your interest on the screen and Clyde comes across as a compelling character as a result.
 I don’t think the character of Clyde is that compelling on his own, but the actor does a good enough job to make you care, which helps a great deal.
 Both of the child actors are very good in their roles and Kyra Sedwick is good at making Stephanie a sympathetic, but condescending bitch.
 If you haven’t caught on, the main strength of this movie is the acting of its main and supporting cast.
 The Possession is not an original film with a compelling plot or unique set of characters, but the actors all have enough charisma to keep you engaged anyway.